gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_7_safety.md

-# Add Safety Elements After Evaluation in Azure AI Evaluation
+# Add Safety Elements After Evaluation with Azure AI Evaluation

 ## Introduction

-After evaluating AI model outputs, you may want to add additional safety elements to ensure responsible and secure AI usage.
-This document explains how to add safety elements such as prompt shields, groundedness checks, custom categories, and text moderation using the Azure AI Evaluation library.
-The goal is to help you enhance the safety of your AI solutions by applying these techniques after the initial evaluation phase.
+This article demonstrates how to add safety elements after evaluating AI model outputs using the Azure AI Evaluation library.
+You will learn how to apply prompt shields, groundedness checks, custom safety categories, and text moderation to your evaluation workflow.
+The goal is to help you ensure that your AI model outputs are safe, relevant, and aligned with your requirements.

 ## Prerequisites